meerk40t/meerk40t/meerk40t/grbl/FIRMWARE_SUPPORT.md

 ## Future Firmware Support

-To add new firmware type:
+To add a new firmware type:

 1. Add entry to `command_translations` dictionary in `driver.py`
 2. Map all command keys to firmware-specific strings